 special interest groupsSpecial Interest Groups (SIGs) are topic or activity-focused.
 There is no limit to the groups that can be created because they all originate with and are guided by members!
-If you have an idea for a new SIG and would like to find out if others are interested, please contact Eleni Skevas at email@example.com.
+If you have an idea for a new SIG and would like to find out if others are interested, please contact Jill Goski at firstname.lastname@example.org.

 Just a friendly reminder: We always welcome new women to check out our SIGs along with our many social occasions and programs.
 Please remember that non-members are welcome to attend SIGs & TPGs for a maximum of two times after which, per national policy, women are required to become a member of TTN to continue SIG/TPG participation.

 ART APPRECIATION SIG - submitted by JeNell Jacobson

 If you are interested in discovering more about the local art scene, join the ART APPRECIATION SIG.
 Together we will experience many types of creative expression: paintings, pottery, sculpture, textiles.
 We usually meet on weekday afternoons, occasionally an evening or Saturday.
 Exhibits are FREE or low cost.

 In December, at the American Swedish Institute, we enjoyed displays of holiday traditions from Sweden, Norway, Denmark, Iceland and Finland.
 Another time it would be great to enjoy the wholesome foods offered in their very popular café.

 In January, no scheduled event will be offered.
 February will resume planned art activities.